Young Americans for Liberty: History

-On May 23, 2019, YAL announced it would be moving its headquarters to Austin from Arlington, Virginia, saying that the group "doesn't belong" in Washington, D.C. due to its "toxic environment," and that it was a "rapidly growing organization" that needed more space in its headquarters.
+In 2019, YAL announced it would be moving its headquarters to Austin from Arlington, Virginia, saying that the group "doesn't belong" in Washington, D.C. due to its "toxic environment," and that it was a "rapidly growing organization" that needed more space in its headquarters.

-In January 2021, YAL removed its president, Cliff Maloney, for serious allegations of sexual misconduct towards YAL employees.
+In 2021, several women who had worked with YAL publicly accused then-YAL president Cliff Maloney of sexual misconduct.
+YAL subsequently announced that Maloney had been terminated as president.
 In May 2021, Lauren Daugherty became YAL's new executive director.
 Former Maine State Senator Eric Brakey assumed the role of senior spokesperson, while Sean Themea became YAL's chief of staff.

+Organization

+Leadership

+Jeff Frazee is the founder and CEO of YAL.
+Frazee first worked with Ron Paul as a congressional intern in 2005.

+As of 2026, Themea serves as Chief Operating Officer, while Aaron Droba is Chief Financial Officer.